chiubaca/notes/permanent-notes/coding-is-dead-long-live-coding.md

   - ai
   - agentic-coding
 ---
-What is important about about good software engineering is even more important than even ever now with agentic coding.
+What was important about good software engineering before AI is even more important now with agentic coding.

 - Clear acceptance criteria.
 Can you articulate exactly what you want to build.